 Here, Cleveland Clinic Abu Dhabi’s Eye Institute Staff Physician, Dr. Brian K. Armstrong, answers some of the key questions around this area of eye surgery, and explains four of the refractive surgery procedures:

-Refractive surgery is performed to correct or improve vision, and to reduce the need for people to wear either glasses or contact lenses.
+Laser vision correction, or refractive surgery, is a procedure that is performed to correct or improve vision, and to reduce the need for people to wear either glasses or contact lenses.
 It can be used in cases of myopia (nearsightedness), hyperopia (farsightedness), presbyopia (age-related loss of near vision) and astigmatism (abnormal curvature of the eye that leads to blurred vision).

 There are several different types of refractive surgery including: